ldynia/archcolider/2.SolutionBackground/SystemAppoach.md

 ### Modularized services

 Important decision here is to isolate communication between internal modules and make it as transparent as possible, pretending that there is the network connection.
+It also might looks as highly modularized monoliths.

 ![](../img/FF_Modularization.PNG)

 ![](../img/FF_ModularizationExtraction.PNG)

 ### Event sourcing

+Event sourcing for order state management service (including payment tracker) provide confidence in history of changes for order and how it was paid.
+Orders by itself sensitive area that requires special attention with changes.
+Event sourcing helps reconstruct situations that led to error.
+Also, there is possibility to rebuild stack of events from the beginning with additional adjusting strategy.

+Rebuilding stack of events for domain entities might be handy in case of possible data migrations during active development phase.
+Not all requirements are known from the very beginning and we still want to have full history that can be used for analysis.

 ![](https://github.com/ldynia/archcolider/blob/master/img/FF_OrdersAndScheduler.PNG)